CO Cottage Food Act

 The Colorado Cottage Food Act was implemented in 2013 and has had several amendments and additions since then.

 For a copy of the original bill, SB 12-048, click here.

 The Colorado Department of Public Health and Environment (CDPHE) provides information on the Cottage Food Act here.

-The Cooperative Extension Service has also put out a handy publication that you may read here.
-Click here for food handler training websites as well as pertinent information on the act and a transcript of the webinar.
+Click here for food handler training websites as well as other information on the act.

-YEAH!!!!!
-The Food Handler’s Safety class was approved in the 2013 legislative session.
+The requirement for a Food Handler’s Safety class was approved in the 2013 legislative session.
 To view the amendments to the bill, click here.
-Here is a link to the Serv Safe site for the online training
+Here is a link to the one website with data on food safety online training.

 One point of confusion with the bill is the $10,000 cap on sales.
 This is per item or type of product.
 If you sell both liquid honey and comb honey, each of those items or types of products has a cap of $10,000.

 Frequently Asked Questions (FAQs) on the Cottage Food Act can be found here.